-In an oxidation reaction, a substance gains oxygen.
+In an oxidation reaction, a substance typically gains oxygen.
 Oxidation reactions typically occur when a substance reacts with oxygen, which produces an oxide.
 An example of an oxidation reaction is combustion, in which a fuel reacts with oxygen to produce energy.

 When a metal or a non-metal reacts with oxygen, this is also an oxidation reaction.